canonical/ubuntu-mir/README.md

 TODO-X:     and duties this has for our team (= help SEG and security on
 TODO-X:     servicing this package, but also more effort on any of your own
 TODO-X:     bug triage and fixes).
+TODO-X:     Due to TBD there also is no way to provide this to users from
+TODO-X:     universe.

 RULE: - In some cases a solution that is about to be promoted consists of
 RULE:   several very small libraries and one actual application uniting them